pippinbarr/tankses/Process/README.md

 More on this later.

+---

-# 2018-01-02 13:00, in which more thinking about the implications of GameObject-Oriented Design
+# 2018-01-02 13:00, in which more thinking about the implications of GameObject-Oriented Design resulting in an acceptance of the most constrained version of the project

 The appeal of being locked into making changes that literally only touch on the GameObject in question is that it is a very, very clear constraint that, in turn, makes the experimental quality of the project semi-rigorous.
 The project becomes a work about the affordances of _only that part of the engine_ (in conversation with the specific setup that _TANKS!_ represents).
 It allows me to be clear about what I can and can't do as a designer and maker in this space (it defines the space to a large extent).